AsheraCordova/Core/README.md

 Name                	| Description
 -------------       	| -------------
 enableFeatures      	| Used for enabling dynamic feature on widgets.
-By default the feature is disabled. systemStyle 		| When this flag is set, the widget is invalidated during framelayout pass. systemAndroidAttrStyle 	| When this flag is set, the widget is invalidated during framelayout pass. swtStyle  		| When this flag is set, the widget is invalidated during framelayout pass.
+By default the feature is disabled. systemStyle 		| When this flag is set, the widget is invalidated on frame change during a measure pass. systemAndroidAttrStyle 	| The theming of widget is usally done in system_style.xml.
+Hence any advanced theming for android can only be done in system_system.xml.
+To override the look and feel for only one widget, this attribute can be used.
+E.g. android:attr/progressBarStyleHorizontal systemStyle   		| Any style defined in system_style.xml can be referenced using this attribute and is only applied to android widget.